-I knew that giving her breastmilk was important to me as a mum— and supply was not an issue for me — so I soon entered a world that I had really heard nothing about before: combination feeding.
-For around six months of my daughter’s life, I was able to pump exclusively breast milk for her (with a few nursing sessions sprinkled in).
+I knew that giving her breast milk was important to me as a mom — and supply was not an issue for me — so I soon entered a world that I had really heard nothing about before: combination feeding.
+For around six months of my daughter’s life, I was able to exclusively pump milk for her (with a few nursing sessions sprinkled in).

-More and more parents are realising that, like so many things in life, feeding their babies doesn’t have to be all or nothing.
+More and more parents are realizing that, like so many things in life, feeding their babies doesn’t have to be all or nothing.
 Combination feeding lets parents combine feeding types — formula in a bottle and either pumped milk in a bottle or directly from the breast — to find a flow that works best for them (pun intended!).